Birds of the West Indies

 • QR code for every species, linked to complementary audiovisual material.

-• More than 650 full-colour range maps for all species other than vagrants.
+• More than 650 full-colour range maps for all regularly occurring species.

 • Well-marked subspecies groups receive full accounts, and the distributions of subspecies breeding in the region are clearly mapped.